 Sharon served for three years as a member of the original Creation Care Task Force before being reappointed to the current Creation Care Task Force.
 She is a member of St. James's, Richmond.

 The Rev. Kristin P.R.
 Wickersham, SOSc

-Mother Kristin serves as the Associate Rector at St. Thomas, Richmond.
+Mother Kristin serves as the Priest-in-Charge at Church of the Epiphany, Henrico.
 She is a second-career priest and the mother of two daughters.
 In addition to her Master of Divinity, she holds a Bachelor’s degree in Chemistry with an emphasis in Biochemistry.
 In her first career, she was an environmental chemist with the U.S. EPA where she specialized in surface water quality standards.
 Following work at Headquarters in Washington, D.C., she transferred to Connecticut where she led work to create a geographic information system and water quality model for the Long Island Sound.
 At seminary, Mtr.
 Kristin’s theological studies included course work in ecotheology and the interrelationships of religion and nature.
 She is an associate member of the international Society of Ordained Scientists and was appointed to the Creation Care Committee in 2021.
 She also serves the Diocese on the Committee on Constitution and Canons and the Standing Committee.